 – Battery and Energy Storage

-– Nature Based Climate Solutions
+– Nature-Based Climate Solutions

 This chapter outlines the many ways society can develop clean, renewable energy.
 It primarily focuses on electricity.
-It provides a quick explanation of how solar and wind work, and outlines some of the barriers and challenges with these energy sources, including siting and finances.
+It provides a quick explanation of how solar and wind power work, and outlines some of the barriers and challenges with these energy sources, including siting and finances.
 It summarizes the ways governments can promote clean, renewable energy.

-I prefer to frame the issue as to how fast do we need to move in order to avoid climate collapse – that is, keeping global warming below 1.5 degrees C. It is important to note that the emissions reduction timelines advanced by the IPCC (40% by 2030) are not adequate to achieve such goals, which is why they call for technological ways to remove carbon from the atmosphere even though none of the approaches are close to being viable after decades of research and tens of billions of dollars of investments.
+I prefer to frame the issue as to how fast do we need to move in order to avoid climate collapse – that is, keeping global warming below 1.5° C. It is important to note that the emissions reduction timelines advanced by the IPCC (40% by 2030) are not adequate to achieve such goals, which is why they call for technological ways to remove carbon from the atmosphere even though none of those approaches are close to being viable after decades of research and tens of billions of dollars of investments.

 While Jacobson and others assert that technology already exists to transition to renewable energy, especially for electricity, challenges and the need for technological advances still remain.
-Industrial processes such as cement require higher temperatures not presently commercially feasible for renewables.
+Industrial processes such as cement manufacture require higher temperatures not presently commercially feasible for renewables.
 Battery storage and transmission grids need major improvements.
 This chapter outlines some of the real-world challenges in moving to 100 percent renewable energy.

 Transitioning to a Clean Energy future